arantesxyz/ClothingStore/backend/README.md

 ## Scripts

 - dev   -> Starts the app in development mode
-- typeorm   -> Run typeorm using ts-node
+- typeorm   -> Run typeorm cli using ts-node
 <!-- - test  -> Run the tests using [jest](https://jestjs.io/). -->

 ## Contributing